 Maybe it’s due to the novel, or perhaps because of the power of the movie, but wow, what a role and performance.

-NPH ably plays the duped wannabe lover in this 2014 film, one who gets to finally have the moment he’s pined for, joyfully making love before joylessly having his throat slit and later being framed for all sorts of crimes he never committed.
+NPH ably plays the duped wannabe lover in this 2014 film.
+He’s one that gets to finally have the moment he’s pined for, joyfully making love before joylessly having his throat slit and later being framed for all sorts of crimes he never committed.

 Even though the all-around package is solid, NPH isn’t given the widest range to show off his many skills here, otherwise it’d be a tick higher on our list.